D’Shawn Schwartz, George Mason pull off upset of No. 20 Maryland

 Midway through the second half, when Maryland had trimmed its deficit to six, Davonte Gaines made a shot from deep.
 About a minute later, after the Terps worked to cut the lead to five, Schwartz hit a three.
 And again, after the Terps again narrowed their deficit to six with 7:58 to go, Blake Jones made his first of the night.

 Schwartz delivered throughout.
-His three-pointer with 3:06 pushed the Patriots’ lead to eight and forced Coach Mark Turgeon into a timeout.
-Maryland’s Eric Ayala answered Turgeon’s call for energy, hitting three three-pointers in the ensuing stretch, but it was not enough.
+His three-pointer with 3:06 pushed the Patriots’ lead to eight and forced Turgeon into a timeout.
+Ayala answered Turgeon’s call for energy, hitting three three-pointers in the ensuing stretch, but it was not enough.

+“It’s hard to win on the road, so you have to go and chip away,” Schwartz said.
+“We started making some shots and locked in on defense.”

 Maryland has been navigating issues from three-point range.
 The Terps started the season with a worrisome 15-of-64 mark from deep, and they tried to quell those concerns early against the Patriots.
 Ayala and junior forward Donta Scott each hit a three-pointer in the first 66 seconds of play, lifting Maryland to a quick advantage that grew as large nine points just after the first timeout.